danchoi/vmail/README.markdown

     # copies all the messages in the message list to the 'monit' mailbox
     vmail cp monit < message-list.txt

-    # prints the text content of all the messages in the message list to 'monit.txt'
+    # prints the text content of all the messages in the message list to messages.txt
     vmail print messages.txt < message-list.txt